 Where to get help

 Australia has a Consulate in El Salvador, headed by an Honorary Consul.
 The Consulate provides limited consular assistance (not including the issue of Australian passports).
-Contact details for the Consulate are:
+You can get full consular assistance from the Australian Embassy in Mexico City.

 Australian Consulate, San Salvador